 Most varieties have the familiar hairy skin which should be peeled before eating, but the Issai variety is hairless and smaller (and also a self-fertiliser).

 The other important point to consider is training and pruning.
 It’s a bit of a tearaway and needs keeping in check.
 Too much leaf and you’ll end up with less fruit.

 You need patience too – It can take up to 3 or 4 years to get the first crop of fruit and up to 7 years before they are up to full fruiting potential.
 Consider buying an established plant from a reputable supplier and get a head start, such as this 2 year old plant from seed specialists Marshalls

 The Royal Horticultural society has in-depth growing advice if you decide to take the plunge:

-The kiwi is an ideal fruit for those wanting something a little different but not too difficult to grow, and as a bonus the fragrant flowers and strong growth makes it ideal for growing over arches and pergolas.
+The kiwi is an ideal fruit for those wanting something a little different to traditional climbing plants but not too difficult to grow, and as a bonus the fragrant flowers and strong growth makes it ideal for growing over arches and pergolas.